 Why You Shouldn’t Stand All Day

-A landmark 2017 study in the journal Ergonomics found that workers who stood for more than 4 cumulative hours per day showed increased discomfort compared to those who stood for 2-3 hours.
-The problems with excessive standing include:
+A landmark 2017 study in Ergonomics found that workers who stood for more than 4 cumulative hours per day showed increased discomfort compared to those who stood for 2-3 hours.
+The problems with excessive standing compound:

 Physical Strain

-• Lower back pain (yes, standing causes this too)
+- Lower back pain (yes, standing causes this too—different muscles, same result)

 Diminishing Returns

-Standing burns only 8-10 more calories per hour than sitting—the metabolic benefits are often overstated.
-The real benefit isn’t standing itself; it’s the postural variation and movement that come with changing positions.
+Standing burns only 8-10 more calories per hour than sitting.
+The metabolic benefits of standing are overstated in fitness media.
+The real benefit isn’t standing itself—it’s the postural variation and movement that come with changing positions.

 Cognitive Effects